-9.3 What if I used Cash accounting before joining the Flat Rate Scheme?
+9.3 If you used cash accounting before joining the Flat Rate Scheme

 You carry on as before.
 There is no need to pay the VAT your customers owe you when you change schemes.
 Include any payments you receive whilst using the Flat Rate Scheme in the total to which you apply your flat rate percentage.
-VAT Notice 731 Cash accounting gives information about the Cash accounting scheme.
+Cash Accounting Scheme (VAT Notice 731) gives information about the Cash Accounting Scheme.

-9.4 What if I receive a payment ‘net of deductions’?
+9.4 If you received a payment ‘net of deductions’